-The Organization evaluated subsequent events through April 2, 2013, when these financial statements were available to be issued.
-Other than described in Note 8, the Organization is not aware of any significant events that occurred subsequent to the statement of financial position date but prior to the filing of this report that would have a material impact on the financial statements.
+The Organization evaluated subsequent events through April 4, 2014, when these financial statements were available to be issued.
+The Organization's management is not aware of any significant events that occurred subsequent to the statement of financial position date but prior to the filing of this report that would have a material impact on the financial statements.